-The outcome of any car accident, including one involving a rented vehicle, depends on who had fault, or negligence.
+The outcome of any car accident, including one involving a rented vehicle, depends on who had fault or negligence.
+For instance:

-If you caused the accident, or if no one had fault, you or your auto insurance are liable for the damages.
+- If you caused the accident, you or your auto insurance is liable for the damages.

 If you do not have personal auto insurance, you may have to purchase coverage from the rental car company.
 You cannot legally rent a vehicle in Florida without having insurance.